MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-group-and-subscription-organization.md

 **Design recommendations:**

-- Use subscriptions as scale units, scaling out resources and subscriptions as required.
+- Use subscriptions as scale units, and scale out resources and subscriptions as required.
 This ensures that your workload can use the required resources for scaling out, when needed, without hitting subscription limits in the Azure platform.

 - Use reserved instances to prioritize reserved capacity in required regions.
 This ensures that your workload will have the required services even if there's a high demand for that resource in a given region at any time.